 Financial Responsibility.
 Policies and procedures related to student finances appear below and in the "Financial Responsibility" section of the DCC Student Handbook (www.dallas.edu/student-resources).
+All enrolled students are required to read, acknowledge, and sign the DCC Financial Responsibility Agreement.

 Payment of Student Costs.
 Dallas Christian College does not mail statements.
 All charges and payments, including payments from all financial aid sources, are available on the student portal on the DCC website.
 Payment is to be made to the Student Accounts Office online through the student portal.
-All credit and debit card payments will be assessed a non-refundable 2.49% convenience fee.
-Cash or check payments can be made in the Office and will not incur a fee.
+All credit and debit card payments will be assessed a non-refundable transaction fee by the financial institution processing the payment.
+Cash or check payments can be made in the Student Accounts Office and will not incur a fee.

-Payment reminders will be sent to DCC Crusader Mail (email) each month.
-For students who have a documented commitment of funds through the Financial Aid Office, any school costs not covered by said financial aid are due and payable in five installments on the 15th day of every month of the current semester.
-For students planning to reside in campus residence halls, the first payment must be made prior to occupancy.
+Payment reminders are sent to DCC Crusader Mail (email) each month.
+For students who have a documented commitment of funds through the Financial Aid Office, any school costs not covered by said financial aid are due and payable in four installments (or less) on the 15th day of every month of the current term beginning with the 15th day of the month in which the current term starts.
+For students planning to reside in campus residence halls, the first full deferred payment must be made prior to occupancy.

-If students have not paid their charges in full or made satisfactory arrangements with the Student Accounts Office by the designated payment deadline, they will be administratively removed from their courses.
-Student accounts must be paid in full each semester in order to attend subsequent terms.
+If students have not paid their charges in full or made satisfactory arrangements with the Student Accounts Office by the designated payment deadline, they can be administratively removed from their courses and extracurricular activities, such as sport and fitness center participation.
+Student accounts must be paid in full each term to attend subsequent terms.

 Payment Deferment Plan.
 Dallas Christian College is pleased to offer a payment deferment option to help alleviate the financial burden of financing a college education.
-The Interest-Free Monthly Payment Option allows for spreading educational expenses over smaller monthly installments for a small enrollment fee.
+The Interest-Free Monthly Payment Option allows for spreading educational expenses over smaller monthly installments for a small deferment plan enrollment fee.
 This is a popular option with many families because it reduces the need to borrow, and it gives families more control over their savings.
-Payment deferment plans are offered on a semester basis.
+Payment deferment plans are offered on a term basis.

 Payment deferment plans are required of all students whose financial aid, if any, is not sufficient to cover a given semester's school costs and who do not have sufficient private resources to cover their institutional costs.
-The cost for the plan is a \$60 per semester enrollment fee.
+The cost for the plan is a \$100 per term enrollment fee.
 Students can check their account charges and balance by logging into the DCC Student Portal.
 Payments towards deferment plans can be made online through the DCC Student Portal, at the Student Accounts Office, or over the phone using a debit or credit card.

-Five monthly payments are due on the 15th of each month.
-All accounts must be paid in full by the end of the semester regardless of enrollment date.
-For example, if a student enrolls on August 15th, the first payment (including the \$60 enrollment fee) will be due immediately and 4 monthly payments will remain.
-If a student enrolls on September 15th, the first payment will be due immediately and only 3 monthly payments will remain.
+Four monthly payments are due on the 15th of each month.
+All accounts must be paid in full by the end of the term regardless of enrollment date.
+To illustrate:

+- If a student enrolls on August 15th, the first payment (including the \$100 deferred payment plan enrollment fee) will be due immediately and three monthly payments will remain. - If a student enrolls on September 15th, the first payment will be due immediately and only two monthly payments will remain. - Other enrollment payments follow the same pattern.